RuchiraHansanaBandara/RuchiraHansanaBandara/README.md

 ## I'm a Developer, Designer, Electrician!!!!

 -  www.ruchirabandara.com
-- 🌱 I’m currently learning Srilanka Institute of Information Technology (SLIIT)
+- 🌱 I graduated from the Sri Lanka Institute of Information Technology (SLIIT).
 - 🌱 I’m currently working at Arimac
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators